Max F. Schmittberger: Biography

 Schmittberger was born in Würzburg in the Kingdom of Bavaria on July 27, 1851.
 Four years after his birth, his family emigrated to the United States and settled in New York City.
 He was educated in public schools and was employed in two or three other occupations prior to joining the Municipal Police Department on January 8, 1874.
 He reportedly had "a quiet demeanor and dislike of publicity", traits which he held from his days as a patrolman until his last days on the force.
-He gradually rose through the ranks becoming a roundsman on April 2, 1880, a sergeant on March 6, 1883, and a captain on December 8, 1890.
+He gradually rose through the ranks becoming a roundsman (equivalent to the modern rank of Sergeant) on April 2, 1880, a sergeant (equivalent to the modern rank of Lieutenant) on March 6, 1883, and a captain on December 8, 1890.

 He was assigned to the "Broadway squad" during the 1870s and 1880s where he and John Price became closely associated with the then head of the Tenderloin district Captain Alexander "Clubber" Williams.
 Schmittberger later testified before the Lexow Committee, agreeing to turn state's evidence, and implicated a number of high-level police officials involved in police corruption.
 Among these officials included Williams, now a police inspector, who Schmittberger claimed he had collected bribe money from gambling resorts and brothels, amounting to between $180–200 a month, then turning the money over to Williams.
 He also claimed to have carried out similar activity during his involvement with the "steamboat squad" and in other posts.
 Schmittberger was the only police official to emerge unscathed from the Lexow inquiry; his former colleagues were either allowed to retire or were dismissed from the force, and was called a "squealer" by members of the NYPD.